Getting Things Done by David Allen

 past, because they required thinking.
 Once the actual thinking is done and I decided what to actually do: super easy.

-OK.
 Anyone else completely infatuated with a self-improvement book?
 If so, which one?